Contractor insurance requirements

 Changing the policy details

 Your request should include a letter signed by all parties, outlining the amendment and should include supporting documentation; a copy of the contract and the variation document.
-You can send the request through our online general enquiry facility in myQBCC or fax.
+You can send the request through our online general enquiry facility in myQBCC.

 Changing the value - increasing or decreasing